peppyheppy/janrain-rails/README.md

 Outside in/ front to back

-  * setup artiface, rails app
-  * create user from oauth request
-  * login user from oauth request
+  * controller: login user from oauth request
-  * update user from oauth request
+  * controller: update user from oauth request
-  * create the authenticated!
+  * controller: create the authenticated!
     ** setup the authenticated case
     ** setup not authenticated case
   * create the require_admin